himanshp1656/autotyper/README.md

 [<img src="https://img.shields.io/badge/Download-Click%20Here-brightgreen" alt="Download" width="200"/>](https://autotyper.vercel.app)

 Due to some restrictions, we needed to take down the code and .exe file of AutoTyper from GitHub for now.
-However, you can download the app from the above link; it's safe and secure.
+However, you can download the app from the above link; it's safe and secure. simply signup and download

 [<img src="https://img.shields.io/badge/Download-Click%20Here-brightgreen" alt="Download" width="200"/>](https://autotyper.vercel.app)